 This lawsuit is necessary because the Salem Police Department is resisting disclosure of this important information concerning one of its officers who engaged in sustained—and potentially criminal—misconduct.

 Separately, on February 5, 2021, the ACLU-NH and Union Leader Corporation filed a brief in the criminal case State v.
-Verocchi seeking the unsealing of the arrest warrant and supporting affidavit describing the criminal allegations against Mr. Verrocchi.
+Verrocchi seeking the unsealing of the arrest warrant and supporting affidavit describing the criminal allegations against Mr. Verrocchi.
+On April 9, 2021, the court allowed paragraphs 12 to 15 of this incident to remain sealed.
+On April 14, 2021, we filed a motion for reconsideration.